AliAlmasi/separate-island/README.md

 - List of applications installed on the device

 ### Is this program reliable?
 Is this program safe?
-The Island program is one of the open source programs and its codes are available for everyone to access.
+The Island program is one of the open-source programs and [its codes are available for everyone to access](https://github.com/oasisfeng/island).
 Also, in the reviews, this program did not contain malware or viruses.
 ### Where is the Work Mode feature in my Android?
 Why can't I find it?
 This feature is present in all versions of Android 5.0 and above, but some brands - who customize Android - such as Samsung, LG, Xiaomi, and other brands, remove this feature from the Android settings.
 But this feature is still accessible using the Island app.